umeredia/PLTR-Stock-SQL-Analysis/README.md

 Data was stored in two tables; [1] Palantir_Price (date, open, close, trading volume) & [2] Palantir_volatility (date, high, low)

-SQL script files are broken down into the following substructure:
+SQL script file descriptions for analysis are as follows:

 1. YoY Percent growth = Price analaysis from date of IPO to 2024